14 Rude Habits Dog Owners Need to Stop ASAP

 Ignoring “No Pets Allowed” signs

 We know how much you adore your pooch but there are some public spaces, like restaurants and stores, where dogs aren’t welcome or are explicitly banned.
 Yet too many dog owners think those signs apply to all pets except theirs, so they either sneak in or brazenly bring in their animals, says Ruth MacPete, veterinarian and author of Lisette the Vet.
 This is disrespectful to the place you’re in and to those around you—you don’t know who there might have an allergy to or serious fear of dogs, she says.
 Follow the rules.
+If you’re looking for a pet sitter, here’s a handy pet sitter interview checklist.

 Calling it a “support” or “service” animal when it’s not

 A service dog has a specific definition—a “dog that is individually trained to do work or perform tasks for a person with a disability,” according to the Americans With Disabilities Act—and it must be specially trained, tested, and certified.
 However, some people choose to call their dogs a “support” animal or even lie about them being a trained service dog in order to take them places they don’t belong.
 This isn’t just rude, it’s dangerous, MacPete says.
 “People who flaunt these rules make it harder for those dog owners who truly depend on their certified service animals,” she says.
+Here’s the difference between emotional support animals and service animals.

 Allowing your dog to pee on other people’s property